 North Carolina recognizes limited grounds for annulment such as cases of bigamy or when one party to the marriage is not of legal age to marry.
 There are few other grounds, and an attorney can help advise whether a particular situation qualifies for annulment.

 How do I get a divorce in North Carolina?

-Once a couple has been separated for one year, either spouse may file a lawsuit asking the court to dissolve the marriage.
+North Carolina divorce laws state that once a couple has been separated for one year, either spouse may file a lawsuit asking the court to dissolve the marriage.
 However, handling the other issues surrounding the divorce including child custody, child support, alimony and/or property division may not be as simple.
 Assuming all of the other issues are resolved, obtaining a divorce is a relatively simple process.

 What if my spouse won’t agree to separate?

 If a spouse will not agree to separate, the other spouse may have several options.
 In some instances, it may be advisable for the spouse desiring a separation to make the first move and actually leave the marital residence to begin the period of separation.
 Depending upon the specific facts, other options may be available.
 Every option carries with it some level of risk, whether legal and/or financial.
-For that reason, it is always advisable to seek the legal counsel of an attorney regarding the rights, risks and obligations triggered by a separation before deciding to initiate a separation.
+For that reason, it is always advisable to seek the legal counsel of an attorney regarding the rights, risks, and obligations triggered by a separation before deciding to initiate a separation.

 What if my spouse abandoned me?

 Abandonment is defined as one spouse’s leaving the marriage without the consent of the other spouse, without justification and with the intention of ending the marriage.
 Because abandonment is considered a form of marital misconduct, it can affect the amount of alimony one may receive or pay, as well as the term of alimony.

 Can I draft my own separation agreement?